-A data collection process began immediately to capture as much information relevant to fire management in the Trinity County landscape as possible from all available sources including state and federal agencies.
+A data collection process began immediately to update as much information relevant to fire management in the Trinity County landscape as possible from all available sources including state and federal agencies.
 This involved collecting all the most current Geographical Information System (GIS) layers including updates to infrastructure, recent management activity on public lands and implemented projects on private lands.
-The data gathering process began in 2009 and continued through 2010.
-Among other sources, data were drawn from the USFS, USGS, CDF, and from Trinity Community GIS and Trinity County RCD archives.
-We were very pleased with the high degree of cooperation in data sharing throughout the process.
-Data layers include topography, vegetation, roads, hydrology, property lines, USFS land allocation, historic fire starts, fire risk and hazard, among others.
-These data have been compiled and can be accessed and downloaded at www.tcrcd.net/fsc and are also available on CD ROM.
-For information on obtaining a CD ROM, contact the Trinity County RCD.
+Among other sources, data were drawn from the USFS, USGS, CAL FIRE, WRTC and TCRCD archives.
+There has been a high degree of continued cooperation in data sharing throughout the process.
+Compiled data can be accessed and downloaded at www.tcrcd.net/fsc and are also available on CD ROM.
+For information on obtaining a CD ROM, contact the TCRCD.